How To Update WordPress Themes

 Learn how to easily update WordPress themes inside your dashboard …

-In this step-by-step tutorial, you will learn how to upgrade WordPress themes in your admin area.
+In this tutorial, you will learn how to upgrade your WP themes inside your dashboard.

-We recommend going through the checklist below before attempting the upgrade process.
+We recommend going through the handy checklist below before going through the upgrade process.

-Backing up your site before making any updates to your site is vital.
-If something goes wrong, you can always restore.
+Backing up your files and data before making any updates to your site is vital.
+Whenever something doesn’t go as planned, you can always restore.

-If you don’t want to perform manual backups, there are many free and paid WordPress plugins you can use.
-Learn about a WordPress backup plugin that can fully automate your backup process here:
+If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
+You can read about a WordPress backup plugin that can automate your backup process here:

 2. Check The Theme Update Notes

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file included with an update listing any new features, improvements, bug fixes or any other changes in the new theme version.
+Depending on the theme you have installed, there may be a changelog file included with an update listing new features, improvements, security fixes or any other information pertaining to the new version.

 If you can, it’s a good idea to check the theme before installing it on your site.